YetAnotherNerd/whatlastgenre/README.md

 One can set a list of tags that will get a multiplier bonus.
 Consider this as some kind of "soft" white-/blacklist, where you can reduce the occurrence of hated or inaccurate tags without fully banning them.

 See Configuration for more details.

-You can adjust this multipliers at the beginning of the source code.

 If you have any ideas on improving this scoring, please let me know :)

 ## Installation